juakofz/Age-of-Space/README.md

 ## Known bugs
 - Timers are not quite working
-- Mouse box selection only works when selecting right and down
-- Viewports fail to initialise and renders only background color
+- Viewports sometimes fail to initialise and renders only background color until alt-tabbing out and in again (probably fixed)
-- Right clicking on the main viewport makes last selection box shop up
-- Dragging the selection box slightly above the minimap crashes main viewport
-- Dragging the minimap box onto the main viewport crashes it
+- Mouse events get locked on last position when changing screen area

 ## Version History